deliaconstantino/plantdwellers-2.0-backend/README.md

 Run `bundle install`

-This app uses JWT (JSON WEb Token) and Figaro gems for user authentication.
-To install Figaro, Run `bundle exec figaro install`.
+This app uses JWT (JSON Web Token) and [Figaro](https://github.com/laserlemon/figaro#getting-started) for user authentication.
+To install Figaro, run `bundle exec figaro install`.
 This command creates a commented version of the `config/application.yml` file and adds it to your `.gitignore`.

 Configure the `config/application.yml` file to hold your secret:
 ```